osisoft/OMF-Developer-Companion-Guide/docs/OMF-Reference.rst

 Types with classification Static
-  A type with classification ``static`` represents metadata describing an asset type as AF Element Template in the PI System.
+  A type with classification ``static`` represents metadata describing an asset type as AF Element Template in PI Server.

-  The Id property of the static type is used to create and link concrete assets, to create AF Elements and their structure in the PI System.
+  The Id property of the static type is used to create and link concrete assets, to create AF Elements and their structure in PI Server.

   If the optional name property is omitted from the definition, the Id value is used to name the AF Element Template; otherwise the name value is used.
 The template name is assembled from the following parts: